jbhayback/segregation_models/README.md

 ### Schelling's Model of Segregation
 1. The inputs can be modified in the slidebar.
 2. You can adjust the threshold of similarity depending on your choice from 0.1 to 1.0.
+   - **Similarity Threshold** *is a threshold that will used to determine if a character type is satisfied in its neighborhood(other character sequences within the data grid).
+If the ratio of similar neighbors to the entire neighborhood population is lower than the **similarity_threshold**, then the character type moves to an empty cell.*
 3. You can also adjust the number of iterations for the simulation.
 This is to further calculate the largest possibility of mean similarity ratio,
 4. Prior to running the simulation, the first plot/graph displayed is the original data grid. **X is RED, O is BLUE and blank is WHITE**
-5. After clicking run simulation button, **Both the graph and the new data grid with the largest calculated mean similarity ratio will be displayed after simulation**.
+5. After clicking run simulation button, **both the graph and the new data grid with the largest calculated mean similarity ratio will be displayed after simulation**.

 ## Running Unit Tests via Pytest
 1. The Unit Test is using Pytest Framework so please install Pytest before running the test: